OpenTechSchool/python-data-intro/core/text-files.md

 ### Hint
 To look at the contents of a text file, you can open it in your text editor.

 Alternatively, if you're using OS X or Linux you can type `cat <filename>` in a terminal (not a Python interpreter, the plain terminal shell you run Python from), to print the contents out.
+In the Windows terminal, you can use `type <filename>` to do the same thing.

 ### Solution: